I Wanna Be with You (album): Critical reception

 The album received generally mixed reviews from music critics.
 Many reviewers were critical of the album containing material from So Real, with Rickey Wright from Amazon writing that the album was released "mainly to ride the success of its title single" and Rolling Stone describing the album as "reconfigured, slightly improved reissue" of So Real.
 Stephen Thomas Erlewine of AllMusic called the album a "crass marketing move" and Linda Ryan of Rhapsody described the release as "ostentatious".
 Despite this, both Erlewine and Ryan described the album as stronger than its predecessor.
 Erlewine noted that the album contained "all [the] essential ingredients for a good teen pop album" and Ryan described the remixes on the album as "slick and radio-friendly".
 Wright was critical of the Wade Robson remixes, calling them "inferior", and described So Real as "the better of her releases".

 Danny Scott from Q compared the album to works of Christina Aguilera and Britney Spears, describing it as "predictably polished and irrepressibly upbeat".
-In contrast, James Roberts from Dotmusic described the production style on the album as being different from the works of Spears, writing "there is more to Mandy than most who heard 'Candy' would give her credit for."
+Sean Richardson from The Boston Phoenix wrote "Moore’s vocals are both stronger and more understated than Britney’s, but her material has far less personality."
+James Roberts from Dotmusic described the production style on the album as being different from the works of Spears, writing "there is more to Mandy than most who heard 'Candy' would give her credit for."

 Commercial performance

 I Wanna Be with You debuted at number 21 on the US Billboard 200, selling 58,000 copies in its first week.
-It was eventually certified gold in the US for shipments of 500,000 copies.
+In July 2000, it was certified gold in the US for shipments of 500,000 copies.
+By June 2009, it had sold over 805,000 copies in the country.

 In New Zealand, the album peaked at number six.